-Foot traffic can be a major contributing factor to your ultimate flooring decision, simply because it’s something that you can’t really eliminate.
-Floors are made for walking on, after all, as much as your home is made for living in, or your business for working in.
+Traffic: we hate it when we’re in our cars, but we expect our flooring to put up with it regularly—the foot variety, of course!
+Indeed, foot traffic can be a major contributing factor to your ultimate flooring decision simply because it’s something that you can’t really eliminate.
+Floors are made for walking on, just as your home is made for living in.

-Solid hardwood flooring is a solid choice for high-traffic areas.
+Solid hardwood flooring is, well, a solid choice for high-traffic areas.
 When it comes to physical durability, there’s nothing quite like prefinished hardwood flooring.
 Hardwood flooring can even be refinished, leaving the dull and worn-down areas that can result from heavy traffic looking like new.

 Engineered hardwood flooring can also be a good option.
-If hardwood flooring deters you but you simply must have the feel of real wood underfoot, engineered hardwood can fit your bill.
-While it can’t be refinished, its partial plywood complexion lends it strength in other areas.
+If hardwood flooring isn’t for you, but you simply must have the feel of natural wood underfoot, engineered hardwood can fit your bill.
+While it can’t be refinished, its partial plywood complexion lends its strength in other areas.

 Luxury vinyl flooring stands strong against frequent use.
-If that frequent use also involves spills or messes, you might find your fit in waterproof flooring.
-Its impermeable nature combined with its thickness when compared to standard vinyl flooring makes it a tough contender.
+If that regular use also involves spills or messes, you might find your fit in waterproof flooring.
+Its impermeable nature, combined with its thickness when compared to standard vinyl flooring, makes it a tough contender.

 Keep in mind, though, that you must purchase luxury vinyl flooring if you intend for it to last.
 As we covered in our waterproof flooring blog, this stuff is much thicker than its non-luxury counterpart, which means it’s much better equipped to handle high-traffic areas.
 Though it might cost a bit more than vinyl of the flimsy variety, the strength and durability are well worth it in the end, especially if your priority is longevity.